 Chum salmon eggs are incubated in the main hatchery building in two types of NOPAD incubators supplied with ultraviolet (UV)-treated water.
 Kitoi NOPADs are loaded at 420,000 green eggs and 235,000 eyed eggs.
 Regular NOPAD incubators are loaded at 336,000 green eggs and 200,000 eyed eggs.
 Fry generally emerge from incubators during the last week of February or the first week in March.
 All chum salmon fry are non-volitionally ponded from these incubators, through a high-density polyethylene (HDPE) line, directly to saltwater net pens.
-Approximately 16.0 million brood year 2016 (BY16) chum salmon juveniles are currently incubating at KBH for release in 2017.
+Approximately 23.8 million brood year 2017 (BY17) chum salmon juveniles are currently incubating at KBH for release in 2018.

 Pink salmon eggs are incubated in the main and expansion hatchery buildings in Kitoi NOPADs, regular NOPADs and Kitoi box incubators.
 Kitoi NOPADs are loaded at 500,000 green eggs and 350,000 eyed eggs.
 Regular NOPADs are not loaded with green eggs, but are loaded with 304,000 eyed eggs.
 Kitoi box incubators are loaded at 825,000 green eggs at egg take and at 430,000 eyed eggs after pick.
 Fry generally emerge from incubators during the third week in March.
 All fry in Kitoi Box incubators move volitionally to saltwater net pens through polyvinyl chloride (PVC) piping and are enumerated with electronic fry counters.
-This represents about 52% of the number of juveniles or about 36 million fry.
-The remaining 48% of pink salmon fry or about 33 million juveniles will move non-volitionally through a separate HDPE outmigration line to saltwater net pens.
-Approximately 69 million juveniles are currently incubating at KBH for release in 2017.
+This represents about 40% of the number of juveniles or about 80 million fry.
+The remaining 60% of pink salmon fry or about 118 million juveniles will move non-volitionally through a separate HDPE outmigration line to saltwater net pens.
+Approximately 198 million juveniles are currently incubating at KBH for release in 2018.

 Coho salmon eggs are currently incubated in Kitoi box and NOPAD incubators located in the Coho Annex.
 The annex is an isolated incubation room attached to the Main Hatchery Building.
 Coho salmon NOPAD Incubators are partitioned for single family tracking for BKD and loaded at 60,000 green eggs at egg take.
 After single family tracking is complete, Kitoi Boxes will be loaded at 325,000 eyed eggs.
 Fry generally emerge from incubators between the third week in May to the first week in June.
 All fry move volitionally from incubators, through PVC piping, to a collection trough, where they are enumerated and ponded into raceways.
-Approximately 440,000 BY16 coho salmon eggs are currently incubating at KBH for release in 2017 and 2018.
+Approximately 2.2 million BY17 coho salmon eggs are currently incubating at KBH for release in 2018 and 2019.

-BY16 Sockeye salmon eggs were transported to KBH from Pillar Creek Hatchery (PCH) at the eyed stage from their collection at Saltery Lake.
-BY17 eggs are anticipated to be transferred to KBH from the Little Kitoi Lake remote egg collection site.
-BY16 and BY17 eggs are incubated in an isolated room in Kitoi box incubators supplied with UV-treated water.
+BY17 Sockeye salmon eggs were transported to KBH at the green eyed stage from Saltery Lake.
+BY18 eggs are anticipated to be transferred to KBH from the Little Kitoi Lake remote egg collection site.
+BY17 and BY18 eggs are incubated in an isolated room in Kitoi box incubators supplied with UV-treated water.
 The eggs are disinfected prior to loading into the incubators.
 Incubators are loaded at approximately 125,000 green eggs each.
 Fry generally emerge from incubators between the second week of May and the last week in May.
 Fry emerge volitionally from incubators into start tanks, which are placed adjacent to the incubators and then are transferred to raceways supplied with UV-treated water.
-Approximately 616,000 BY16 LKL sockeye salmon eggs are currently incubating at KBH for releases in 2017 and 2018.
+Approximately 783,000 BY17 LKL sockeye salmon eggs are currently incubating at KBH for releases in 2018 and 2019.